oxrinz/rv32i/README.md

 # RV32I

-RISC-V int only with multiply extensions
+RISC-V int only with multiply extension

-Full stack from hardware to c compiler implemented in systemverilog and zig.
+The full stack from hardware to c compiler implemented in systemverilog and zig.

-I plan to expand this project with time, potentially building a small OS on top of the rv32i

 ---